 Preventing Type 2 Diabetes: Questions for the Doctor

 Many things can put you at risk for type 2 diabetes.
-For example, you're more likely to get type 2 diabetes if you're over age 45, you're overweight, or you have prediabetes.
-People with prediabetes have blood glucose levels higher than normal, but not high enough to be diagnosed with type 2 diabetes.
+For example, you're more likely to get type 2 diabetes if you're older than 45 years, you're overweight or have obesity, or if you have prediabetes.
+People with prediabetes have blood glucose levels higher than normal but not yet high enough to be diagnosed with type 2 diabetes.
 Having prediabetes increases your risk for type 2 diabetes, heart disease, and stroke.

 - Eating healthy